d-a-s-h-o/dnd/plutonium/plutonium/data/README.md

-This directory should contain a copy of the `data` directory from 5etools.
+This directory should contain a copy of the `data` directory from D&Dz.